Nocheto is set of linux chess tools aiming for learning chess, analyzing chess games, and practicing blind fold chess - all in console.

 and shows you the chess board.

 You can also run nocheto with with a PGN file name as an argument.
-In that case, nocheto opens that game.
+In that case, nocheto opens firsg game from that file.

 At this moment, nocheto waits for your commands.